 Interactive Research Summary

-A visual walkthrough of finite prevention windows under irreversible infection establishment — why the 72-hour PEP guideline collapses to 12–24 hours for injection exposure, and what it means for PWID.
+A visual walkthrough of route-specific prevention windows under irreversible proviral integration — why the 72-hour PEP guideline compresses to ~16–28 hours for injection exposure, and what it means for PWID.

 Scroll to explore